 - Stress Injuries – Stress injuries or repetitive motion injuries are common in the construction industry.
 When a construction worker is subjected to lengthy periods of stress from tools and machinery they can develop long-lasting and debilitating injuries.

 The list of injuries that construction workers are subjected to is almost endless.
 While many of these injuries can be prevented with proper care and a rigid application of the OSHA safety requirements, other injuries cannot.

 With such a high rate of accidents and injuries every year, construction workers have to face the reality that they too may be injured while working on the construction site.
 In addition to the amount of injuries that happen every year, these injuries often are debilitating and cause workers to miss work and incur expensive medical bills.
 In addition to these extensive medical bills, construction workers often find themselves in a position where they can no longer provide for their families, and may not be able to return to work because of serious and long-term injuries.

-While many workers are required to file their cases through the workers compensation commission, in certain cases filing a personal injury case may be the most effective way of handling your case.
+While many workers are required to file their cases through the workers’ compensation commission, in certain cases filing a personal injury case may be the most effective way of handling your case.

-Contact a Rogers, Arkansas Construction Accident Attorney If You Were Injured On a Construction Site
+Contact a Rogers, Arkansas Construction Accident Attorney if You Were Injured on a Construction Site

-If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, the Law Practice of Ken Kieklak can fight for you.
-For more than 20 years Ken Kieklak has stood up for hard-working people who have been injured through no fault of their own.
-To schedule your free and confidential personal injury consultation call (479) 251-7767 or contact us online.
+If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, GKD Law can fight for you.
+For more than 20 years, our Rogers, AR construction accident attorneys have stood up for hard-working people who have been injured through no fault of their own.
+To schedule your free and confidential personal injury consultation, call (479) 316-0438 or contact us online.